eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes
+### 2.5.0

+* Allow customizing the pod/service names irrespective or .Release.Name

 ### 2.4.4